alopezrivera/mpl_plotter/README.md

 ### 5.2 `panes`

 The panes function allows for the plotting of a series of graphs in side-by-side panes.
-It uses the `comparison` function under the hood, so the same input guidelines apply.
-Inputs obviously change.
+It uses the `comparison` function under the hood, so the same input guidelines apply except for data input obviously, for which the following table applies:

-As to inputs: again inputs must match (again 2 `x`s and 3 `y`s won't work), BUT the following inputs are all valid:

 |   x                              |   y                               |  result  |  notes                                          |
 |  ---                             |  ---                              |  ---     |  ---                                            |